For the purposes of this policy, “personal information” means information about an identifiable individual.

 From time to time, we may share personal information with certain service providers who provide services to us or perform administrative or marketing activities on our behalf.
 Further information is provided in our Standard Terms.

-When we disclose personal information, it may be transferred to, and processed in, countries other than New Zealand.
-There may be differences with New Zealand’s privacy laws.
-However, rest assured, where we disclose personal information to a third party in another country we endeavour to place safeguards to ensure your personal information is protected.
+When we disclose personal information, it may be transferred to and used by third parties in countries other than New Zealand.
+Some third parties may be located in countries where they are not required to protect person information in the way that we are under the Act.
+However, rest assured, where we disclose personal information to a third party in another country we endeavour to put safeguards in place to ensure your personal information is protected.

 For individuals in the European Economic Area (EEA), this means that your personal information may be transferred outside of the EEA.
 Where your personal information is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data (like New Zealand), or to a third party where we have approved transfer mechanisms in place to protect your personal information (e.g. by entering into the European Commission’s Standard Contractual Clauses).